-What makes The Secret Rooms really exciting is that it’s non-fiction.
-The premise of a Duke dying in mysterious rooms which are sealed after his death sounds like something from a novel, but it’s not.
+What makes The Secret Rooms really interesting is that its non-fiction.
+A Duke dies in mysterious rooms which are sealed after his death.
+This sounds like something from a novel, but it’s not.

 To make it extra exciting the whole thing hinges on letters.
 A researcher finds three gaps in the family archives and begins finding out why the correspondence from those periods has been removed.

-Prior to reading this I hadn’t taken on how much people (very rich upper class people to be precise) wrote.
-I was aware that the Victorians were rather keen on their postal system and had several deliveries each day but this goes far beyond that.
+Prior to reading this, I hadn’t taken on how much people (very rich upper-class people to be precise) wrote.
+Of course, the Victorians were frightfully keen on their postal system.
+And I knew that they had several deliveries each day.
+I

-So while the postal service was used so were other methods.
+But it wasn’t just the postal service making deliveries.
 One passage describes a footman delivering a ‘by hand’ letter.
 Not to another part of their massive castle as I’d assumed.
-Instead a pony and trap took him to the station where he caught the train for London and then a cab to the house of the addressee.
+Instead, a pony and trap took him to the station.
+From there he caught the train for London and then a cab to the house of the addressee.

 Despite many letters being labelled burn or destroy the recipients don’t seem to have been very good at this.
-As a result Belvoir Castle holds thousands of letters written by the Manners family.
-These are all neatly filed (by the mysterious Duke) along with diaries, account books, telegrams, drafts.
-There’s even an index of handwriting sample to help identify who the writer might be.
+As a result, Belvoir Castle holds thousands of letters written by the Manners family.
+The mysterious Duke did a good job of filling these. and he also organised the diaries, account books, telegrams, and drafts.
+There’s even an index of handwriting sample to help to identify who the writer might be.

-I was delighted to discover that some of the letters were tied up in bundles with pink ribbon.
-Others had clearly been tucked away from prying eyes in a lingerie drawer or similar (based on them being covered in a shimming power of some kind).
+To my delight, a pink ribbon had been used to tie some of the letters in bundles.
+Others had clearly been tucked away from prying eyes in a lingerie drawer or similar.
+A shimmering power of some kind coated them.